ncatlab/nlab-content/pages/4/5/3/0/354/content.md

 * [[Tim Porter]],  Letter to [[Grothendieck]], dated 16/6/1983 ([[16-06-1983.pdf|pdf:file]])

-For background on the general relation of simplicial- and globular sets see also the references at [[oriental]].
+For background on the general relation of simplicial- and globular sets, see also the references at [[oriental]].

 Discussion of the [[homotopy theory]] of [[smooth ∞-groupoids]] presented by "Lie-Kan complexes" is in section 4.2 of